mauliknariya/mauliknariya.github.io/_teaching/teaching1.md

 location: "Lawrence, KS, USA"
 ---

-Taught the following physics laboratory courses between the years 2012-2016:
+Instructor for general and intermediate physics laboratory courses between the years 2012-2016

 * General physics II laboratory PHSX 236\
   Experiments in electricity and magnetism, waves and sound.